 Although Vermont does not have a balanced budget statute, units of government cannot spend in excess of their authorized amounts, nor are they allowed to spend funds they do not have, even if appropriated.
 The Budget is categorized by functional areas of State government operations: General Government; Protection for Persons & Property; Human Services; Labor; General Education; Higher Education; Natural Resources; Commerce & Community Development; Transportation; Debt Service and Other.
 Each functional category is then further segregated by department, individual line item and fund.

-Performance Based Budget: Please click on the Performance Measure link to learn more about the State's roll-out of Population and Performance Accoutability [page under construction].
+Performance Based Budget: Please [click here] or on the Performance Accoutability link to the left to learn more about the State's roll-out of Population and Performance Accoutability.